canmet-energy/btap_utilities/automating_data_viz_and_necb_test.md

+## Documentation of automating the update process of necb test and data viz.

 The purpose of this document is to explain the automation processess of
 + running NECB standards' QAQC (Quality Assurance, Quality Control) tests to generate the simulations.json, and
 + have the latest parallel coordinate data viz running on Elmo.